vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 # Doc comments

-It's always good to start with some module level comments to explain what the sink does.
+Provide some module level comments to explain what the sink does.

 ```rust
 //! `Basic` sink.